-The full procedures about dealing with allegations of abuse made against/concerns raised in relation to teachers and other staff can be found in Part Four of the 2021 DfE guidance "Keeping children safe in education".
+The full procedures about dealing with allegations of abuse made against/concerns raised in relation to teachers and other staff can be found in Part Four of the 2024DfE guidance "Keeping children safe in education".
 The Head and senior team will consider all cases, whether substantiated or not, as a learning opportunity and will seek to improve processes going forward.

-The Chair of Governors is: Catherine Mosdell The Safeguarding Governors are: Catherine Mosdell and John Morse LADO is: Hannah Ives - hives@hillingdon.gov.uk Deputy LADO is: Nicole Diamond - ndiamond@hillingdon.gov.uk
+The Chair of Governors is: Catherine Mosdell The Safeguarding Governor is: Catherine Mosdell LADO is: Hannah Ives - hives@hillingdon.gov.uk Deputy LADO is: Nicole Diamond - ndiamond@hillingdon.gov.uk